Southern Sweet Potato Pie Recipe

 How Long Does Southern Sweet Potato Pie Last?

 This type of pie needs to be stored in the refrigerator.
-Cover the top with aluminum foil and chill for up to 4 days.
+Cover the top with aluminum foil and chill for up to one week.
+It’s best if eaten within the first few days because the crust is still crisp.

 More Dazzling Holiday Pie Recipes